 Contributions to the Retirement System consist of a member component which equates to 3.75% of wages as defined by regulation and an employer component which varies from year to year with the outcome of an annual actuarial valuation.
-Beginning in February of 2006 the member rate increased to 5% as part of the establishment of a Section 401(h) Medical Sub-trust.
+Beginning in February of 2006 the member rate increased to 5% as part of the establishment of a Section 401(h) Medical Trust.
 The additional 1.25% attributed to the post retirement medical subsidy is non-refundable in the event of termination and withdrawal from the Retirement System.
 The factors which can influence the employer's cost of participation include many variables which are cited in the valuation report and can be obtained upon request.
 Member contributions are deducted by the employer and remitted to the Retirement System following each payroll cycle.
-The City's matching contribution is also expressed as a percentage of gross wages and is remitted to the Retirement System after each payday for certain budgetary units while for other divisions, an actuarially determine lump sum contribution is made twice a year in July and December.
+The City's matching contribution is also expressed as a percentage of gross wages and is remitted to the Retirement System after each payday.
 The percentage of the employer contribution is determined by the annual valuation process and is ratified by the Board and incorporated into the City's budget prior to the beginning of the City's fiscal year.